smartcoop/design/content/templates/_components/c-button-skins/_docs.md

 ---
-title: Buttons (skins)
+title: Buttons
 ---

-This page documents the different button skins.
+This page documents the different button skins and types.